 Published May 4, 2020

-Passing pre-employment tests advances you into the next stage of the hiring process.
-Employers use pre-employment tests to know if you're the right fit for specific job openings.
-Learning about the different types of pre-employment tests helps you prepare for the steps you need to get a job that aligns with your career path.
+Passing pre-employment tests advances you to the next stage of the hiring process.
+Employers use pre-employment assessments and screenings to know if you're the right fit for specific job openings.
+Learning about the different types of pre-employment assessments helps you prepare for the steps to get a job that aligns with your career path.

-In this article, we describe what pre-employment testing is, why employers use it and the seven types of pre-pre-employment tests you can take.
+In this article, we describe what pre-employment testing is, why employers use it and the seven types of pre-employment tests you may be asked to take.

 What is pre-employment testing?

 Pre-employment testing is a centralized method to acquire and document information about you during the hiring process.
-A few of these tests can detail if you can perform tasks effectively in the workplace.
-Some employers may have a pre-employment test be a requirement before they can interview you.
+There are a variety of tests and screenings that can detail how you might perform tasks effectively in the workplace.
+Some employers may have a pre-employment test as a requirement before they will interview you.

 Why do employers use pre-employment testing?

 Employers have many reasons to use pre-employment testing, including: